daios-ai/msg/docs/manual/docs/learn/runtime.md

 * `test` runs tests
 * `version` prints the version string

-You may see `get` listed too; it exists, but it is not implemented yet.
+You may see `get` listed too, but this is not implemented yet.

 ---